Mapping UHECRs deflections through the turbulent galactic magnetic field with the latest RM data: Method

-Let us now look at slightly different parameters of the electron density fluctuations.
-So far we have always assumed exact Kolmogorov turbulence all the way up to the IR cutoff $l_0$ of 100 pc.
+Then, so far we have always assumed exact Kolmogorov turbulence all the way up to the IR cutoff $l_0$ of 100 pc.
 Nevertheless, the observational scenario is far from being clear, and there is the possibility that the spectrum actually flattens at larger scales; there are indications of this flattening for the \emph{turbulent magnetic field}~\citep{Regis:2011ji}, although it is uncertain what the link between the two is at large scales.
 Within our formalism it is immediate to estimate its effects: as a concrete case, taking the spectral index $\alpha = 3$ from 1 pc to 100 pc suppresses the contribution of the third term in eq.~(\ref{RMcurve}) to the total RMs by a factor of $100^{-1/3}$, bringing it down to about 4 rad/m$^2$, which is below the intrinsic threshold we adopt.
-In this case~(\ref{DefUL}) becomes a much better estimation of the deflections: if we ask that the third term in eq.~(\ref{RMcurve}) contributes at most to 20\% of the observed RM, then any RM above about 20 rad/m$^2$ would provide a direct connection to $\la\delta^2\ra$.
+In this case~(\ref{DefUL}) becomes a much better estimation of the deflections: if we ask that the third term in eq.~(\ref{RMcurve}) contributes at most to 20\% of the observed RM, then any RM above about 20 rad/m$^2$ would provide a direct connection to $\la\cth^2\ra$ (within our approximations).
+Let us emphasise however that we have stuck to the baseline parameters for the map, and ensuing discussion.

 The last comment is on the second term in eq.~(\ref{RMcurve}).
 This term has the same dependence on $\la\delta B^2\ra$ as the first one, so the two can in principle be combined together, which would change (make smaller) the coefficient in eq.~(\ref{DefUL}).
 Although this would strengthen the constraints on the deflections for a given value of RM, it would also make them dependent on the (poorly known) properties of the electron density fluctuations.
 For this reason we do not include this term in our final constraints.
 Using again the fiducial values of~\cite{Armstrong:1995zc} and~\cite{Haverkorn:2008tb} we find $1.76 C_n l_0^{1/3} \sim 0.080\mathrm{cm}^{-3}$, which is larger than the model average of NE2001; the latter is, $\la n\ra \approx 0.012\,\mathrm{cm}^{-3}$).
 Using instead the spectral index $\alpha = 3$ from 1 pc to 100 pc suppresses this contribution down to $0.017\,\mathrm{cm}^{-3}$, thereby bringing it around the mean value of NE2001.